-I recently sold a hobby class CNC machine that I had purchased about a year ago.
+I recently sold a hobby class CNC machine that I purchased about a year ago.
 It was a capable machine for what it did and the price was MUCH less than the typical Vertical Machine Center (VMC) that you would see in a machine shop.
 Unfortunately, it didn’t do exactly what I needed.
-I learned through further education that my machine “should have this capability, must be able to do that, etc.” I also found out that much of the manufacturer’s verbiage such as “step resolution,” “precision,” “computer controlled,” “complete solution,” “high quality,” was bandied about so much that one would wonder why a machine shop would pay so much more for a quality CNC VMC.
-Upon talking to other users, I learned more of its shortcomings and what they eventually did: they were now educated and instead invested in machines that actually did what they needed for their applications and delivered on the manufacturer’s promises.
-Haven’t we all experienced this same situation before when buying cars, tv’s, appliances, cell phones, etc.?
+I learned through further education that my machine “should have this capability, must be able to do that, etc.” I also found out that much of the manufacturer’s verbiage such as “step resolution,” “precision,” “computer-controlled,” “complete solution,” and “high quality” was bandied about so much that one would wonder why a machine shop would pay so much more for a quality CNC VMC.
+Upon talking to other users, I learned more about its shortcomings and what they eventually did: they were now educated and instead invested in machines that actually did what they needed for their applications and delivered on the manufacturer’s promises.
+Haven’t we all experienced this same situation before when buying cars, TVs, appliances, cell phones, etc.?

 How can you make the right decision in buying a laser alignment product?
 For starters, inform yourself through reliable sources.
 I would encourage you to talk to other users and get their experiences with the tools.
 These are people that use shaft alignment for their reliability program.
 Maybe they have purchased a variety of tools before settling on the right tool that works.
 Let their experience help save you time in searching for the right product.

 Buying a laser alignment tool is essential to your reliability program.
-Its ultimate goal is to reduce the amount of time to do alignments, do them more accurately and to document the results.
-Doing so will help you accomplish the main goal – improving the reliability of your plant and thereby save time and money.
+Its ultimate goal is to reduce the amount of time to do alignments, do them more accurately, and document the results.
+Doing so will help you accomplish the main goal – improving the reliability of your plant and thereby saving time and money.

 Alignment by Daus Studenberg CRL